iury123/angularRoutingExample/README.md

 Run `npm run electron` for running electron container.

-## Your package.json must containg the following snippet in order to use TypeScript in Electron and in the tests.
+## Your package.json must contain the following snippet in order to use TypeScript in Electron and in the tests.
 ```javascript
 {
   "name": "my-app",